susan-z/susan-z.github.io/projects/Robotics.md

 layout: page
 ---
 # Robotics

-This course, MEAM520: Introduction to Robotics, culminated in a team project.
+## Block Stacking Robot
 We chose to use a Lynx robot arm to perform actions of locating, picking up, and stacking small blocks.
 In doing so, we explored several functions: orienting the gripper and grasping the blocks, accounting for droop and weight of the block and Lynx arm itself, and continuously updating the planner to reflect the changing environment for ensured collision prevention.
 By developing a solution to this problem using Matlab, we gained a stronger understanding of how to finely tune a planner with both velocity, weight, and obstacle considerations.

 ### PseudoCode
 1. Load custom map